-Table 71 11 Country plant s and policies affecting the community relations Airi Long Term Plan (LTP) The LTP is Council's 10 year planning document.
+Long Term Plan (LTP) The LTP is Council's 10 year planning document.
 It sets out the broad strategic direction and priorities for the long term development of the District; identifies the desired community outcomes; describes the activities the Council will undertake to support those outcomes; and outlines the means of measuring progress.
 Annual Plan A detailed action plan on the Council's projects and finances for each financial year.
 The works identified in the AMP form the basis on which annual plans are prepared.
-With the adoption of the LTP, the Annual Plan mainly updates the budget and sources of funding for each of the years between the LTP.
+With the adentice of the LTP, the Annual Plan moinly underteast he budget and With the adoption of the LTP, the Annual Plan mainly updates the budget and sources of funding for each of the years between the LTP.
 Annual Report The Annual Report identifies the prior year's achievements against Long Term Plan/Annual Plan targets.
-Annual work programme The expenditure projections for the annual work programme will be taken directly from the financial forecasts in the AMP.
-Contracts and The service levels, strategies and information requirements contained in the AMP agreements are the basis for performance standards in the current Maintenance and Professional Service Contracts for commercial arrangements and in less formal "agreements" for community or voluntary groups.
-Corporate information Quality asset management is dependent on suitable information and data and the availability of sophisticated asset management systems which are fully integrated with the wider corporate information systems (e.g. financial, property, GIS, customer service, etc).
+Annual work The expenditure projections for the annual work programme will be taken directly programme from the financial forecasts in the AMP.

+Contracts and The service levels, strategies and information requirements contained in the AMP agreements are the basis for performance standards in the current Maintenance and agreements Professional Service Contracts for commercial arrangements and in less formal "agreements" for community or voluntary groups.
+Composite information Corporate information Quality asset management is dependent on suitable information and data and the availability of sophisticated asset management systems which are fully integrated with the wider corporate information systems (e.g. financial, property, GIS, customer service, etc).
 Council's goal is to work towards such a fully integrated system.
-Council bylaws, standards and policies These tools for asset creation and subsequent management are needed to support activity management tactics and delivery of service.
-Council Grants Policy Defines how the Council administers community grants and how it manages applications.
-Growth Supply and Demand Model The Growth Supply and Demand Model predicts the population increases for the district over the coming 20+ years.
+Council bylaws, These tools for asset creation and subsequent management are needed to support standards and policies activity management tactics and delivery of service.
+Council Grants Policy Defines how the Council administers community grants and how it manages , applications.
+Growth Supply and The Growth Supply and Demand Model predicts the population increases for the Demand Model district over the coming 20+ years.
 These predictions influence the likely demand on Council activities, infrastructure and services.
-Media Policy The media policy is to guide the relationship the Council shares with the media in all forms Tasman Regional Policy Statement A regulatory document produced under the Resource Management Act 1991 which sets the high level policy for environmental management of the region, with which Council activities have to comply.
+Media Policy The media policy is to guide the relationship the Council shares with the media in all forms Tasman Regional A regulatory document produced under the Resource Management Act 1991 which Policy Statement sets the high level policy for environmental management of the region, with which Council activities have to comply.
 Tasman Resource This plan sets objectives, policies and methods for addressing the District's Management Plan resource management issues.
 Significance and This policy informs and determines the relationship the Council and community Engagement Policy share with regard to engagement.

-1.4 Community Outcomes
+A.5 Community Outcomes